 Another heavyweight among films that were shot in Paris must be the Da Vinci Code!
 The images of Tom Hanks and Audrey Tautou in the crime scene at Louvre have always been impressive; the film also shows stunning shots of the glass pyramid at night.
 If you are coming to Paris for the first time, the Louvre must have been already on your itinerary.
 We also recommend you to visit the Saint Sulpice Church in the 6th arrondissement.
 This 17th century church was where Hanks and Tautou finally cracked the code of the Holy Grail; if you don’t want to miss the non-mainstream Catholic church in Paris, here is where you have to go!

 Must go-to: Musée du Louvre, Eglise Saint Sulpice

 7. The Devil Wears Prada

-The Devil Wears Prada was mainly shot in New York, but along the success of Andy’s success in her career, she finally came to Paris to for the Fashion Week!
+The Devil Wears Prada was mainly shot in New York, but along Andy’s success in her career, she finally came to Paris for the Fashion Week!
 Who doesn’t want to pose like Anne Hathaway at the Place de la Concorde?
 She really mastered the French style like Parisians!
 If you want to develop your own fashion sense, you can visit the fashion museum, Musée Galliera, and think of which fashion accessories to shop!
 If fashion is not your passion, you can also go for an evening walk around Rue des Grands Degrés and feel the romantic Paris!

 Must go-to: Fontaine des Fleuves at Place de la Concorde, Musée Galliera, Rue des Grands Degrés